Wojo-MannHummel/Nova/README.md

 1. **Open an Issue**: Click "Issues" > "New Issue" and describe your concern or suggestion.
 2. **Discussion**: Team members can comment on issues to provide feedback or solutions.

-## Making Pull Requests

-Pull requests let you propose changes to the documentation.

-1. **Propose Changes**: After pushing changes to your branch, click "Compare & pull request".
-2. **Describe Changes**: Explain what you've updated and mention any specific reviewers.
-3. **Review and Merge**: Team members review your changes.
-Once approved, a maintainer can merge them into the main branch.

 ## Best Practices